H.R. 6382: Return on Investment for Military Occupational Specialties Act

 Secretaries of the military departments

-Enlisted members in six named specialties
+Enlisted members in the six named specialties

 Military personnel and promotion offices